North Bengal Medical College and Hospital: Campus

 The college and hospital buildings, spread over a sprawling campus of 161 acre, are connected by very long corridors which total a length of 2.6 km.
 The North Bengal Dental College and the Nursing Training College are also located in the same campus.

+In 2021, the hospital established the Virus Research & Diagnostic Laboratory (VRDL), which has been instrumental in testing for respiratory viruses, including during the COVID-19 pandemic.
+By 2022, the hospital expanded its testing capabilities to include 21 different viruses, further strengthening its role in managing infectious diseases.
+In 2023, NBMCH planned to start adenovirus testing, capable of testing at least 50 samples per day from all North Bengal districts.

 Organisation and administration

 Governance

 The college and hospital are funded and managed by the Government of West Bengal.